Academic Resource Center

 Goldey-Beacom College makes education accessible to motivated, hard-working applicants.
 While grades, test scores, and class rank are important, our admissions criteria are flexible and every application is individually reviewed to determine potential for academic and career success.
 Additional information pertaining to admission procedures may be obtained from the Admissions Office or by visiting http://www.gbc.edu.

-Individuals completing a bachelor's degree at an accredited college or university and giving evidence of the ability and preparation necessary for the satisfactory completion of graduate work are invited to apply to the Graduate Program.
-Goldey-Beacom College offers a MBA Degree, Master of Management Degree, and Master of Science in Taxation or Finance Degree in which each and every individual student is valued.
+Individuals completing a bachelor's degree at an accredited college or university and giving evidence of the ability and preparation necessary for the satisfactory completion of graduate course work are invited to apply to the Graduate Program.
+Goldey-Beacom College offers an MBA Degree, a Master of Management Degree, a Master of Arts in Counseling Psychology, and a Master of Science in Taxation or Finance Degree in which each individual student is valued.
 GBC undergraduate students planning to continue in the Graduate Program may take graduate courses as electives in their undergraduate program, thereby, shortening their time in the graduate program.

 |Location: Clarence A. Fulmer Center, Ground Floor